jessicaaa04/Power_Outage/README.md

 To facilitate model learning, the data were shuffled to ensure randomness and split into training and testing sets with the first 1000 rows for training and the rest for testing.
 Then, we fit the model to the training data set and used it for evaluation.
 This model actually got an overall accuracy of 0.79, indicating that it correctly predicts the cause of power outages 79% of the time.
 However, accuracy does not tell everything.
 We can also take look at other indicators such as precision, recall, and F1-score for both classes.

-Below is the classfication report:
+Below is the classfication report of our baseline model:

 |            | Precision | Recall | F1-score | Support |
 |------------|-----------|--------|----------|---------|